Who is Jesse McFadden, the convicted rapist at centre of Oklahoma body discovery?

 Also killed were two teenagers who were reported missing and endangered on Monday morning after they failed to return home after being in his company.

-The identities of the other four victims are yet to be publicly confirmed.
+The identities of the other four victims are yet to be publicly confirmed, but relatives named then as McFadden’s wife Holly Guess and her teenage children Rylee Elizabeth Allen, Michael James Mayo, and Tiffany Dore Guess.

 So who is the man at the centre of this horrific tragedy?